arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/datasheet/datasheet.md

 ## Application Examples

 <p style="text-align: justify;">The UNO Media Carrier expands the multimedia capabilities of compatible host boards (UNO Q, VENTUNO Q), enabling dual-camera computer vision, interactive displays, and multi-channel audio applications.
-With plug-and-play compatibility for Raspberry Pi cameras and displays, the carrier simplifies hardware integration for a wide range of multimedia projects.</p>
+With plug-and-play compatibility for Raspberry Pi cameras and Waveshare displays, the carrier simplifies hardware integration for a wide range of multimedia projects.</p>

 - **Computer Vision and AI:** Stereo depth mapping for robotics, dual-camera object tracking for automated inspection systems, and gesture recognition interfaces using synchronized camera inputs.